SaraEye/SaraKIT-RCCar-Raspberry-Pi/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

-## Acknowledgments

-- Thanks to the Raspberry Pi Foundation for creating such a versatile platform.
-- Kudos to the creators of SaraKIT for providing an incredible toolkit for Raspberry Pi enthusiasts.

-For more detailed instructions, troubleshooting, and other projects, please visit the [Hackster.io project page](https://www.hackster.io/sarakit/rc-car-lego-powered-by-raspberry-pi-cm4-with-sarakit-dfc9ac).
+For more detailed instructions, troubleshooting, and other projects, please visit the [Hackster.io project page](https://www.hackster.io/sarakit/rc-car-lego-powered-by-raspberry-pi-cm4-with-sarakit-dfc9ac) and our home page: https://sarakit.saraai.com/

 Happy building!